njleonzhang/generator-gulp-ionic/README.md

 ## Usage of the generated project.

-for The structure of the generated project, check [project structure](https://github.com/Swiip/generator-gulp-angular/blob/master/docs/usage.md) for gulp command of the generated project, it is basically same to [generator-ionic-gulp](https://github.com/tmaximini/generator-ionic-gulp#readme), except we add a gulp option `[server]`
+* For the structure of the generated project, check [project structure](https://github.com/Swiip/generator-gulp-angular/blob/master/docs/usage.md)
+* For gulp command of the generated project, it is basically same to [generator-ionic-gulp](https://github.com/tmaximini/generator-ionic-gulp#readme), except we add a gulp option `-server or -s`

 There is a file named `ENV.json` at the root folder, whose content should be like this: